cap-js/docs/java/outbox.md

 ## Outboxing CAP Service Events

 Outbox services support outboxing of arbitrary CAP services.
-Typical use cases are remote OData service calls, but also supports calls to other CAP services to decouple them from the business logic flow.
+A typical use cases is to outbox remote OData service calls, but also calls to other CAP services can be decoupled from the business logic flow.

 The API `OutboxService.outboxed(Service)` is used to wrap services with outbox handling.
-Events triggered on the wrapper are stored in the outbox first, and executed asynchronously.
+Events triggered on the returned wrapper are stored in the outbox first, and executed asynchronously.
 Relevant information from the `RequestContext` is stored with the event data, however the user context is downgraded to a system user context.

-The following example shows how to outbox a CAP Java service:
+The following example shows how to outbox a service:

 ```java
 OutboxService myCustomOutbox = ...;